open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/_index.md

     preferred directory.
 The JAR file contains the agent and instrumentation libraries.
-2. Add `-javaagent:path/to/opentelemetry-javaagent.jar` and other config to your JVMs startup arguments and launch your app:
+2. Add `-javaagent:path/to/opentelemetry-javaagent.jar` and other config to your JVM startup arguments and launch your app:

     - Directly on the startup command: